Conectric/node-gateway/README.md

 ```

 You may also add your own extra parameters to the config file.
 These can then be referenced in your customized `clientimpl.js` file.

+For `http`, `successCodes` is an array of HTTP status codes that should be considered success responses from the server.

 When `go-iot` is enabled, you **must** set `useHaystack` to `true`.
 Failure to do this will result in the gateway logging an error message and quitting on startup.